griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 For the legions of Android developers - it is not about Android either, however Mobile developers on IOS (Swift) and Android (Java) can benefit

-**Kotlin has enough** "taste" that it appeals to the Pythonista and possibly has encouraged for the first time new developers onto the JVM
+**Kotlin has enough** "taste" that it appeals to the Pythonista and possibly has encouraged, in a long time, new developers onto the JVM

-The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the initial inertia of the Enterprise 15-20 years ago carry it along
+The Java language is enough to repel new adoption even with [additional features](https://openjdk.java.net/jeps/359), with the initial inertia of adoption in Enterprise, 15-20 years ago, to carry it along

 The "grain" of the language still shows through - Java "varnished" over with some Kotlin is the place to start